 Carry-on luggage is limited to one piece plus a camera.
-All “carry-on” hand luggage must have luggage tags which are provided by the airlines when passengers check in at the airports for their flights.
+All “carry-on” hand luggage must-have luggage tags which are provided by the airlines when passengers check-in at the airports for their flights.
 Security regulations at airports are strict.
 Appropriate announcements may or may not be made for this procedure.
-In economy class, air travel baggage allowance is 20kg per person.
+In economy class air travel baggage allowance is 20kg per person.
 Excess baggage may be subject to overweight charges by the airline.
-Diethelm Travel Vietnam cannot be held responsible for any loss or damage to passenger’s belongings.
+Diethelm Travel Vietnam cannot be held responsible for any loss or damage to the passenger’s belongings.

-An inescapable fact of the city is the constant noise, mainly of motorcycles.
+An inescapable fact is the contact noise, mainly of motorcycles.
 A good tip is to escape into a café for some quiet relief at intervals to recharge your batteries.
-The Vietnamese are early risers and so traffic noise starts early around 5.00 am onwards and you may be woken up by the crackle of a loudspeaker as the Voice of Vietnam starts up with music and rhetoric.
-For light sleepers, ear plugs are useful to bring!
+The Vietnamese are early risers and so traffic noise starts early around 5:00 hrs onwards and you may be woken up by the crackle of a loudspeaker as the Voice of Vietnam starts up with music and rhetoric.
+For light sleepers, ear-plugs are useful to bring!

-When hiring a motorcycle or jet ski there is no insurance coverage and the hirer is personally liable for any damages or accidents.
+When hiring a motorcycle or jet-ski there is no insurance coverage and the hirer is personally liable for any damages or accidents.
 When exploring on your own, it is not advisable to take a motorbike taxi as these are often involved in accidents.

 The country has been hurtled in a relatively short time from an underdeveloped country into its present dynamic state and so a flexible approach, humour and patience will ensure a more enjoyable holiday.

-International flights require a check-in 2 -3 hours prior to the flight departure.
+There are numerous direct flights from and to Vietnam operated by various international airlines.
+International flights require a check-in from 02-03 hours prior to the flight departure.
 Please retain your luggage tag as you will be required to show this against your suitcase on arrival before being allowed to exit the airport.

 Those visitors taking medicine for certain conditions such as diabetes or heart problems should make sure that they carry these medications in their hand luggage at all times in case the main luggage should be delayed.

 The sun is strong throughout the year so proper care against sunburn and dehydration must be constantly taken.
 Vietnam is a tropical country so insect repellent is essential.
-It is recommended that all travellers take out comprehensive personal travel insurance to cover personal expenses, in case of accident, illness, etc.
+It is recommended that all travellers take out comprehensive Personal Travel Insurance to cover personal expenses, in case of accident, illness, etc.